MakMao/healthy_wealthy/README.md

 I do like to mention here that the main focus was on the frontend side of the project, however, as I was building this project it was tempting to include the backend part as well which I eventually did.
 As for the CSS, I used 'styled components' which I believe is the best approach when building a project with many components.
 That said, it's harder to write DRY code as applying BEM is very complicated when using styled components.
 I did spent a significant amount of time on the CSS.

-Please check the link above to see a preview of the Protein Store...
+Please check the link above to see a preview of the Protein Store.